The Noble Grapes

 Riesling

-For the second tasting in our Noble Grapes series, we turn our attention to Riesling, one of the most expressive and misunderstood grapes in the wine world.
+For the second tasting in our Noble Grapes series, we turn our attention to Riesling, one of the most expressive grapes in the wine world.

-Join the Murphy’s Wine Team on January 13th as we explore five expressions of Riesling, tasting how this noble grape captures both precision and personality across different regions and styles.
+Join the Murphy’s Wine Team on January 13th as we explore five expressions of Riesling, tasting how this noble grape reflects site, climate, and intent across different regions and styles.